AndriiMorozov24/Simulated_annealing/README.md

 66th line is responsible for formula that changes the tempreture, feel free to set it via your needs.

 At the end will be created file called "output.txt" with results.
+Also repository contains couple .csv data and example outputs.